srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     az iot hub device-identity create --hub-name {IoTHubName} --device-id SimulatedDevice1
     ```

-    > [!NOTE] Be sure to replace the _{IoTHubName}_ placeholder with the name of your Azure IoT Hub.
+    > **Note**:  Be sure to replace the _{IoTHubName}_ placeholder with the name of your Azure IoT Hub.
 If you have forgotten your IoT Hub name, you can enter the following command:
     >
     >```sh
     >az iot hub list -o table